alessandrom10/MartianClassifier/README.md

    - Save the trained model for further use.
 4. **Evaluation**
    - Assess the model's performance on a separate validation/testing set.

-Feel free to explore the code and adapt it for your use case.
-Contributions are welcome!